 \section{Introduction}

-Neutrino oscillation experiments, which aim to increase our knowledge beyond the Standard Model (SM) of elementary particles, strongly rely on the description of neutrino interactions with matter.
-Although the majority of interests lie in neutrino-nucleus scattering, experimental signals contain non-negligible contributions from more rare neutrino-electron interactions.
-The latter, being purely leptonic processes that can be calculated directly from the SM\footnote{In this paper we do not discuss non-standard neutrino interactions~\cite{Healey:2013vka}.}, provide a clean experimental signature with a uniquely small cross section uncertainty.
-Thus, neutrino interactions with atomic electrons, despite their rarity, can be used in long-baseline experiments for constraining neutrino fluxes~\cite{Park:2015eqa, Valencia:2019mkf}.
-Several theoretical groups have tackled this interaction channel and provided extensive calculations of neutrino-electron scattering cross sections in the leading order (LO) and next-to-leading order (NLO)~\cite{tHooft:1971ucy, Sarantakos:1982bp, Tomalak:2019ibg,Lee:1964jq,Marciano:2003eq}.
+Neutrino flavour oscillation experiments provide a unique opportunity to investigate basic assumptions of the Standard Model (SM) of elementary particles and its extensions, including measurements of the yet unknown CP-violating phase in the leptonic sector~\cite{Abe:2019vii}.
+These experiments strongly rely on precision in describing neutrino interactions with matter.
+Although the majority of interests lie in neutrino-nucleus reactions, experimental signals also contain a small contribution from rare neutrino-electron interactions.
+The success of future high statistics long-baseline experiments such as DUNE~\cite{Abi:2020evt} and Hyper-Kamiokande~\cite{Abe:2015zbg} depends on a substantial reduction of all sources of systematic uncertainties.
+Thus, the inclusion of neutrino-electron scattering events in the oscillation analyses may become relevant.
+Apart from the long-baseline experiments, which use accelerator neutrino beams in the few-GeV energy region, neutrino-electron interactions play a vital role in studies of solar (e.g., the Super-Kamionade~\cite{Fukuda:2001nj}, SNO~\cite{BOGER2000172-short}, and Borexino~\cite{Alimonti:2008gc} experiments) and supernovae neutrinos~\cite{Bionta:1987qt} with energies in the $\sim 1-50$~MeV range.

-Monte Carlo (MC) neutrino event generators \cite{ Tanabashi:2018oca} are indispensable tools in the neutrino oscillation analyses, providing theoretical predictions of neutrino interactions in particular experimental environments, accounting for the specific neutrino fluxes, and the detector complexity.
-The market involves few independently developed codes optimized for the energy range of accelerator neutrinos, such as NuWro~\cite{NuWro}, NEUT~\cite{Hayato:2009zz}, or GENIE~\cite{Andreopoulos:2009rq}, which are used by different collaborations.
-MC generators serve as a bridge between theoretical models and experimental measurements that has to be further improved to facilitate the progress in neutrino physics~\cite{Alvarez-Ruso:2017oui}.
+Monte Carlo (MC) neutrino event generators~\cite{Tanabashi:2018oca} are indispensable tools in the neutrino oscillation analyses, providing theoretical predictions of neutrino interactions in particular experimental environments, accounting for the specific neutrino fluxes and detector complexity.
+There are several independently developed codes, such as NEUT~\cite{Hayato:2009zz} and GENIE~\cite{Andreopoulos:2009rq}, which are used for the actual oscillation analyses and optimized for the energy range of accelerator neutrinos.
+Other MC generators or simulation tools, such as NuWro~\cite{NuWro} and GiBUU~\cite{GiBUUrev}, developed by theorists, have been used in numerous comparisons and neutrino cross section studies.
+Monte Carlo neutrino event generators, serving as a bridge between theoretical models and experimental measurements, have to be further improved to facilitate the progress in neutrino physics~\cite{Alvarez-Ruso:2017oui}.